petergithub/notes/01Technology/ubuntuNotes.md

 #### tar

+* `-r` specifies that you want to append files to the archive,
+* `-v` enables verbose output for tracking progress
+* `-f` specifies the name of the tar archive
+* `--delete` option is used to delete a file from an archive

-`tar -tf filename.tar.gz`    List files inside the tar.gz file `vim filename.tar.gz` List files and open file inside it with `Enter` `tar -jxvf firefox-37.0.2.tar.bz2 -C /opt/` -C 选项提取文件到指定目录 `-exclude path/to/exclude` exclude files
+`tar -tf filename.tar.gz`    List files inside the tar.gz file `tar -rvf existingTar.tar new1.txt new2.txt` Adding Files to a Tar Archive `tar --delete -f tecmint.tar ravi1.txt ravi3.txt` Deleting Files from a Tar Archive `vim filename.tar.gz` List files and open file inside it with `Enter` `tar -jxvf firefox-37.0.2.tar.bz2 -C /opt/` -C 选项提取文件到指定目录 `-exclude path/to/exclude` exclude files